No booking fees on the app

 London to Brighton train travel guide

-Taking the train from London to Brighton is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London, you can arrive at Brighton in just 58m, making it a quick and convenient option for travelling between these two places.
+The train journey from London to Brighton combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from London, you can get to Brighton in just 58m, making it an ideal and convenient choice for travelling between them.

 Planning and booking